 Ecumenical Advocacy Days (EAD) is a movement of the ecumenical Christian community that holds an annual education and advocacy conference around different social issues for Christian advocacy.
 Considered the premier Christian advocacy event in the United States, EAD provides faith advocates with worship, theological reflection, learning and witness to strengthen the collective Christian voice and mobilize for advocacy on a wide variety of policy issues that impact the most vulnerable, particularly women and children around the world.

 Presbyterian Women encourages participation in Ecumenical Advocacy Days.
-EAD 2017 will convene April 21–24 in Washington, D.C.
+Information about leadership development grants for young women attending EAD will be available soon!

 Commission on the Status of Women

 Presbyterian Women advocates for justice for women and girls at the international level through the UN Commission on the Status of Women (CSW).
 The Commission is the principal intergovernmental body dedicated to the promotion of gender equality and the empowerment of women.